marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

 -   If you are using Visual Studio 2010 you'll be creating a SQL Express database.
 -   If you are using Visual Studio 2012 then you'll be creating a [LocalDb](https://msdn.microsoft.com/library/hh510202.aspx) database.

+?

 Let's go ahead and generate the database.

 -   **View -&gt; Server Explorer**
--   Right click on **Data Connections -&gt; Add Connection…**
+-   Right click on **Data Connections -&gt; Add Connection?**
--   If you haven’t connected to a database from Server Explorer before you’ll need to select Microsoft SQL Server as the data source
+-   If you haven?t connected to a database from Server Explorer before you?ll need to select Microsoft SQL Server as the data source

     ![ChangeDataSource](../ef6/media/changedatasource.png)